groboclown/petronia/docs/work-arounds.md

 # So Frustrating!
 Why Is This Happening?

+### There's A Stupid Blue Box Around Stuff.
+And Now I'm Hearing Voices.

+You've activated the annoying Narrator program.
+You *might* be able to close it normally.  <kbd>&#x21ea; Caps Lock</kbd><kbd>Esc</kbd> is supposed to turn it off once it starts running.
+To keep it from running, you can use several tricks to keep it from running.
+The Internet has some "friendly" advice.

+But then, you know, Internet.

 ### The Win Key Gets Stuck

 If you block the Windows key from being processed, the <kbd>&#x2756; Win</kbd>